 Matic is a Layer 2 scaling solution for public blockchains.
-It uses account based variant of More Viable Plasma to guarantee the security of assets on the main-chain and it ensures the security of generic transactions by using a decentralized network of Proof-of-Stake validators, built on top of Tendermint.
-The system is designed to enable quicker (~1 sec) partial confirmations for better user experience while the final confirmation is attained once the checkpoint is committed on the main-chain.
+It uses account-based variant of More Viable Plasma to guarantee the security of assets on the main-chain and it ensures the security of generic transactions by using a decentralized network of Proof-of-Stake validators.
+The system is designed to enable quicker partial confirmations for better user experience while the final confirmation is attained periodically as the checkpoints are committed on the main-chain.

 What’s the incentive?